cguz/gen-reports/README.md

-# Reporting reports #
+# Generating Reports #

-In this repository,  we have some code examples to generate reports using some tools in C#
+In this repository,  we have some code examples to generate reports using some tools

 ### Source examples ###

-The examples of the tools can be found in:
+The code examples can be found in the folder 'src/'

-* List and Label : Folder 'src/'